vess-dev/vess-dev.github.io/_posts/2021-07-22-the-last-job.md

 But for every derelict ship you happily root your looting hands through, remember...
 They were once like you.
 They had dreams.
 They had a life.
 They had goals and objectives and a future...
 And a mistake <em>cost them everything.</em>

-The campaign will be in person, once a week, and will hopefully be for >= 3-4 hours.
+The campaign will be in person, once a week, and will hopefully be for >= 3 to 4 hours.
 I would prefer to get 5 people involved, one for each station on a ship, but will accept 4.
 It will feature at times a dark and gritty tone, and at others a family-like crew puttering along the cosmos.
 There will be a general goal given to the party, but the stars are your sandbox.